manojbnp/GIT/README.md

 # GIT
-This is folder about myGIT learnings
+This is folder about my GIT learnings